joshgowdyprog/dispatch-model-public/README.md

    For this version of the model the hyper parameters e.g. marginal costs have remained fixed to the values which we validated with the 2023 baseline.

    The performance/behaviour of the model at forecasting can be roughly gauged by comaring predictions for the key metrics described above to those made in the CP30 FF&R pathway thanks to NESO's modelling.
-Noting that NESO's modelling is NOT the ground truth.
-No tuning of model to CP30 outputs however.
+Noting that NESO's modelling is NOT the ground truth, rather this comparison is a comparison between two differing forecasts.
+We mkae a simple comparison between these 2030 predictions and **never** tune the model to CP30 outputs.

-#### NESO Outputs

-The outputs of the above models should be compared to the NESO CP30 outputs (e.g. generation, im/exports, storage usage, curtasilemetn) summarised in 'background_references/GB_outputs_NESO.xlsx'.

 ***
 ***